teamwalnut/graphql-ppx/README.md

 #### `bsAs`

-An ecape hatch for when you don't want GraphQL PPX to create a record type, you can supply one yourself.
+An ecape hatch for when you don't want `graphql-ppx` to create a record type, you can supply one yourself.
 This also makes reusability possible.
 We recommend fragments however in most cases as they are easier to work, are safer and don't require defining separate types.